New Student Information

-New first-year and transfer students admitted to the spring semester (Jan 2020) will be required to attend the New & Transfer Orientation Program on Sunday, January 5, 2020 from 3 - 5 pm.
-This program will be included in the Spring Welcome Week schedule.
+New first-year and transfer students admitted to the spring semester (Jan 2022) will be required to attend Spring Welcome Week events on Sunday, January 9, 2022 from 3 - 7 pm.
+The required events are part of the Spring Welcome Week which takes place January 8-11, 2022.
+A Spring Welcome Week schedule will be sent to your Pitt email in November.
 Welcome Week is a series of events and programs to welcome you to Pitt and help you transition to your new home.

-- Visit the Wellness Center located in Nordenberg Hall on University Drive.
-Open M-F, 9am - 5pm.
-Connect with Student Health Service or the University Counseling Center to learn more about how they work to keep all students healthy and well at Pitt.
-This is also the place where you can drop off your immunization forms, insurance information, and transfer prescriptions.
+- Connect with Student Health Service or the University Counseling Center to learn more about how they work to keep all students healthy and well at Pitt.
+Student Health Services is also the office where you can submit your immunization forms, insurance information, and transfer prescriptions.

-- Stop by Panther Central located in the Litchfield Towers Lobby.
-At Panther Central you can get your Pitt ID, check in on housing placements, or sign up for a meal plan.
-Learn more at www.pc.pitt.edu
+- Connect with Panther Central where you can get your Panther Card (Student ID), check in on housing placements, or sign up for a meal plan.

-- Drop by the Financial Aid Office to meet with a Financial Aid Counselor and have your individual aid questions answered.
-Learn more at www.oafa.pitt.edu/financialaid
+- Connect with Financial Aid to meet with a Financial Aid Counselor and have your individual aid questions answered.

-New first-year students will learn more about completing their Online Orientation in mid-May (fall) or mid-October (spring).
-The online orientation will deliver important campus information, resources, and engagement opportunities in a series of learning modules.
-The academic schools and advisors will deliver specific information to their admitted students for academic advising and course registration through the online orientation.
-Provided in the online orientation is a checklist of additional requirements necessary for all new first-year students to complete.
-The Online Orientation is for first-year student only.
+New first-year and transfer students will be invited to complete their required Pitt Online Orientation in mid-May (students beginning in the fall term) or late-October (student beginning in the spring term).
+The Online Orientation will deliver important campus information, resources, and engagement opportunities in a series of learning modules.
+The academic schools and advisors will deliver specific information to their admitted students for academic advising and course registration through the Online Orientation.
+Also provided in the Online Orientation is a checklist of additional requirements necessary for new students to complete.

 Panther Connect (Fall Only)

 Panther Connect provides a foundation for a successful college experience by exposing participants to student life, exploring common transition topics, and engaging in fun and dynamic activities.
 This is also an opportunity to develop close friendships and meaningful skills to thrive in the first year of college.
-Registration for Summer 2020 will open in March.
+Registration for Summer 2021 is open now!

-Each year, we coordinate a welcome experience for new students that runs concurrently with Pitt's Arrival Survival (residence hall move-in).
+Each year, we coordinate a welcome experience for new students that runs concurrently with Pitt Arrival (residence hall move-in).
 Welcome Week activities are designed to assist your transition to college life and connect you with many of the opportunities, offices, and people on campus.
-For Spring 2020, Welcome Week events will being on Saturday, January 4 and conclude on Wednesday, January 8.
-For Fall 2020, Welcome Week events will begin on Monday, August 17 and conclude on Sunday, August 23.
+For Fall 2021, Welcome Week events will begin on Sunday, August 22nd and conclude on Thursday, August 26th.
+More details about Welcome Week will be sent to your pitt.edu email address in July.
 Please note that some of the events in the Welcome Week schedule are required for first-year students.